 The Percheron is among the gentle giants of the horse world.
-Once a war horse, then a popular and powerful draft horse, the Percheron today is equally comfortable under saddle and in harness.
-It is competitive on the horse-pull circuit, in which teams of horses are matched against ever-increasing weights.
-They are often crossed with light horse breeds such as Thoroughbreds to produce a sport-type riding horse.
+Once a war horse and then a powerful draft horse, today's Percheron is equally comfortable under saddle and in harness.
+Percherons are competitive on the horse-pull circuit, in which teams of horses are matched against increasing weights.
+Moreover, they are often crossed with light horse breeds, such as thoroughbreds, to produce a sport-type riding horse.

 Percheron History and Origins

-Percherons can be black, gray, chestnut, bay, roan, and sorrel.
-French-bred Percherons are born black and then turn gray as they mature; no other color is allowed in the registry.
+Percherons can be black, gray, chestnut, bay, roan, or sorrel.
+French-bred Percherons are born black and turn gray as they mature; no other color is allowed in the registry.
 Although white markings are permitted, excess white is frowned upon.

 Unique Characteristics of the Percheron